darrellopoku-kwat/flask-on-docker/README.md

 ##### Running on a Remote Server (SSH Port Forwarding Required)

 If Docker is running on a remote server, you must forward the application port to your local machine to access the application from your local browser.

-In another terminal, run:
+Open another terminal, and  run:
 ```bash
 ssh -N your_username@your_server_address -p your_ssh_port -L 1093:127.0.0.1:1093
 ```